 How long will it take to install?

-This depends on the size of system but an average 4kWP sized domestic roof mounted system should be completed in a single day.
+This depends on the size of system but an average 4kWP sized domestic roof mounted system should be completed in a couple of days.

 Is my roof suitable?

 Pitched, flat, slate or concrete, most roofs are suitable for solar as long as they are structurally sound and in a serviceable condition.
 It is preferable for them to be unshaded to for optimum performance.

 Instead of using a single inverter for a PV system, micro inverters can be attached to each panel individually.
 This enables greater control/monitoring of a system and is ideal for systems occasionally affected by shade.